 Some scammers post jobs for nannies and babysitters, targeting the young and inexperienced.
 They claim they’re moving to the area and need someone to look after their children.
 They generally offer a nice salary, but not outrageous enough to ring any alarm bells.
 Once they “hire” someone, they’ll mail them a check along with instructions about exactly what to do with the money.
 These instructions might be things like buying groceries for the new house, taking out an amount for their salary, and paying the rent to the new landlord.

 And that’s the scam.
 The check the scammer sends the employee is fake and the “landlord,” if they exist, is a part of the scam.
 The employee covers the requested expenses from their own account, expecting to rely on the employer’s check to get whole.
 By the time the check bounces, the “employer” is nowhere to be found, and the unsuspecting employee is out hundreds or thousands of dollars of their own money.

 2. The Payments Job

-If you’ve read this entire article, you’ll be able to spot the scam here before you get to the end.
-An employer will claim they’re having difficulty receiving payments from their customers because of trouble with their bank or even their country’s financial regulations.
+In this underhanded scheme, a dodgy “employer” claims they’re having difficulty receiving payments from their customers because of trouble with their bank or even their country’s financial regulations.
 They’ll offer to pay a percentage of each sale to someone who will receive payments into their account, take out their cut, and then wire the balance to the employer.
-Of course, the received payments will bounce or be fraudulent and the person will be out any money they wired.
+Of course, the received payments will bounce and the person will be out any money they wired.

 Buying and selling on Craigslist can be an awesome experience.
 For example, you can find deals you couldn’t otherwise locate in your local area.
 As long as you pay attention to the details of each transaction and stay aware of the signs that alert you to possible scams, you should be fine.
 If you believe you have come across a scam, mark it as such at the top of the page and email Craigslist at email@example.com.